Tips: what clothes to take when traveling a lot?

 • And it is so soft to wear next to the skin unlike merino, which can sometimes be a little rough.

-common projects black achilles
+common projects achilles black

 What about the costume?